Gluepot Tavern: History

-The building was opened in 1937.
-It is located at 340 Ponsonby Road in Ponsonby on a prominent junction known as Three Lamps Corner.
-It was designed by Frederick Browne.
-It stands on the site of an earlier hotel dating to the 1870s.
-This earlier hotel, nicknamed "The Gluepot" or "The Old Gluepot" possibly because men would go there for a quick drink and then be 'stuck' there all evening, was demolished in 1936.
-Officially known as the Ponsonby Club Hotel, the nickname "The Gluepot" became official sometime during the late 1960s or early 1970s.
+The Gluepot opened in 1937, taking the old site of an earlier hotel dating to the 1870s.
+This earlier hotel, nicknamed "The Gluepot" or "The Old Gluepot" possibly because men would go there for a drink and then get 'stuck' there all evening, was demolished in 1936.
+The new building was designed by Frederick Browne, officially known as the Ponsonby Club Hotel.
+The "Gluepot" nickname was later made official sometime during the late 1960s or early 1970s.